The NFL Show/NFL This Week

-The NFL Show and NFL This Week were a pair of American football programmes broadcast on the BBC.
+The NFL Show and NFL This Week were a pair of American football programmes broadcast on the BBC and ITV.

 Format

 Neither show had a fixed timeslot, but The NFL Show typically aired either on Saturday evenings or after midnight on BBC One.
 NFL This Week was a BBC Two show, usually airing late on a Tuesday evening or shortly after midnight.
 The NFL Show was hosted by BBC Breakfast presenter Dan Walker, who took over from Mark Chapman.
 On the BBC it usually followed Match of the Day.

 On ITV it aired at 11:30PM on Fridays.
 For the 2022 season, the NFL announced that they had reached a partnership with commercial broadcaster ITV for three years.
 The show was hosted by Laura Woods, although analysts Bell and Umenyiora followed the show across networks.
 Woods was replaced by Craig Doyle in 2023, following her move to TNT Sports.
 The deal also continued to include live coverage of two London international games and the Super Bowl as the BBC did.
 The show aired on Scottish affiliate network STV and Virgin Media Four in Ireland, which has a content sharing agreement with ITV.
 ITV ended the show ahead of the 2024 season although the London international games and Super Bowl would still be broadcast.